Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 - Running the server behind a reverse proxy like [NGINX](http://nginx.org/en/docs), [configured as an HTTPS server](http://nginx.org/en/docs/http/configuring_https_servers.html)
 - Passing a pair of [SSL certificate and key][ssl] explicitly to the parsec server using the `PARSEC_SSL_KEYFILE` and `PARSEC_SSL_CERTFILE` environment variables

-For a test environment, [self-signed SSL certificate][https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate] can be generated using the following commands:
+For a test environment, [self-signed SSL certificate][ssl] can be generated using the following commands:

 ```shell